Environmental Health

 Ohio's Smoke-Free Workplace Act

-The LCHD investigates indoor smoking complaints received through the Ohio Department of Health.
+LCHD investigates indoor smoking complaints received through the Ohio Department of Health.
 Chapter 3794 of the Ohio Revised Code prohibits all forms of tobacco smoke in all enclosed public places and places of employment and in areas immediately adjacent to the ingress or egress of the public place or place of employment.
-While immediately adjacent is not yet defined, proprietors must assure smoke does not enter the area where smoking is prohibited through entrances, windows, ventilation systems or other means.
+While immediately adjacent is not yet defined, proprietors must ensure smoke does not enter the area where smoking is prohibited through entrances, windows, ventilation systems, or other means.

 Report Violations: 1-866-559-OHIO, or NoSmoke@odh.ohio.gov